ryanlanciaux/correspond/README.md

 ### Client

 - Add `correspond` to your React project. `yarn add correspond` (or `npm install correspond`)
-- Define a code path for establishing the session as the Host (e.g. something like react/@reach router)
+- Define a code path for establishing the session as the Host (e.g. something like react/@reach router).

 ```javascript
   import { Correspondent } from 'correspond'